SynBioDex/tyto/README.md

 # TYTO
 **Take Your Terms from Ontologies (TYTO)** is a lightweight Python tool that makes the semantic web more user-friendly and accessible.

 TYTO provides a handy interface for ontologies for use in your Python application.
 It automatically generates symbols for URIs based on the ontology terms themselves.
-Currently the following ontologies are supported:
+Currently the following ontologies are supported out-of-the-box:

 - Sequence Ontology (SO)
 - Systems Biology Ontology (SBO)
 - National Cancer Institute Thesaurus (NCIT)
 - Ontology of Units and Measures (OM)
+- NCBI Taxonomy (NCBITaxon)

 For example:
 ```